Modern Greek architecture: Neoclassical architecture

-The architecture of the modern Greek cities, especially the old centres ("old towns") is mostly influenced either by the Ottoman or the Venetian architecture, two forces that dominated the Greek space from the early modern period.

 After the Greek Independence, the modern Greek architects tried to combine traditional Greek and Byzantine elements and motives with the western European movements and styles.
 Patras was the first city of the modern Greek state to develop a city plan.
 In January 1829, Stamatis Voulgaris, a Greek engineer of the French army, presented the plan of the new city to the Governor Kapodistrias, who approved it.
 Voulgaris applied the orthogonal rule in the urban complex of Patras.
 However his initial plan was modified in 1830.

 Two special genres can be considered the Cycladic architecture, featuring whitewashedhouses, in the Cyclades and the Epirotic architecture in the region of Epirus, featuring stone houses.

 After the establishment of the Greek Kingdom, the architecture of Athens and other cities was mostly influenced by the Neoclassical architecture.
 For Athens, the first King of Greece, Otto of Greece, commissioned the architects Stamatios Kleanthis and Eduard Schaubert to design a modern city plan fit for the capital of a state.
+However, the first buildings in this style had already appeared somewhat earlier in what is now Greece, an example being the Palace of St. Michael and St. George in Corfu, which originally served as the residence of the British Lord High Commissioner of the Ionian Islands.